 Personally, I’d prefer a small wardrobe of well-made, durable, classic clothing than a vast selection of badly-made stuff that is visibly cheap and won’t last.
 I buy everything with this in mind, even in cheaper shops, and avoid fast fashion.
 I’m on a small budget so many of my “investment” items are vintage and didn’t actually cost me a lot, but will probably last long after I’m too old and fat to wear them.
-So if you can’t afford to spend much, being discerning can still buy you quality.posted about 4 years ago
+So if you can’t afford to spend much, being discerning can still buy you quality.posted over 4 years ago

-higher price DOES NOT equate to higher quality. my frankie b jeans lasted about a year before the stitching started to fall apart, and the color faded too fast from normal wear. on the other hand, i have had a pair of F21 jeans for almost 3 years and they are in tip-top shape.posted about 4 years ago
+higher price DOES NOT equate to higher quality. my frankie b jeans lasted about a year before the stitching started to fall apart, and the color faded too fast from normal wear. on the other hand, i have had a pair of F21 jeans for almost 3 years and they are in tip-top shape.posted over 4 years ago

 I think it really depends on the brand to be honest.
 Some of my primark clothes have lasted years whereas an expensive boutique dress fell apart after one wear.
-I used to try and buy as many items as possible but this year i’ve really tried to view my wardrobe as an investment and bought more expensive pieces that can be worn in many different ways and I’ve found i have so much more to wear now!posted about 4 years ago
+I used to try and buy as many items as possible but this year i’ve really tried to view my wardrobe as an investment and bought more expensive pieces that can be worn in many different ways and I’ve found i have so much more to wear now!posted over 4 years ago

 it depends. it applies to many stores, yet not to many others. stores like anthropologie have well made clothes, but they’re just priced higher because it’s more unique. places like urban outfitters where things are pretty expensive, but not terribly, doesn’t have that great quality either.